 So what do we do as hunters knowing that deer can sniff us out from such a far distance?

-There are a number of different strategies we can use to help prevent us from getting scented.
+There are a number of different strategies you can use to help prevent you from getting scented.

 Research on Deer’s Sense of Smell

 Deer are able to detect human odor we emit through skin that evaporate and are called volatile organic compounds (VOCs).

 Dr. Bronson Stickland of Mississippi State University has studied this in depth.